HarmlessEvil/Markdown-Editor/README.md

 ## Multiple languages spelling support

-> Warning: change set of supported languages "on the fly" is not
-> implemented

 ### How to add another language?

 To add a language, you need to provide two files: `.dic` and `.aff`.
 There is already set of languages